nus-cs2103-AY2021S2/tp/README.md

 Are you a CCA leader that has to keep track of multiple CCA members, tasks and upcoming deadlines but can't seem to remember everything?
 Well HEY MATEz is the solution for you!

 ## About Us
-Refer to the [AboutUs](https://github.com/AY2021S2-CS2103T-W14-3/tp/blob/master/docs/AboutUs.md) section
+Refer to the [About Us](https://github.com/AY2021S2-CS2103T-W14-3/tp/blob/master/docs/AboutUs.md) section

 ## Developer Guide
 Refer to the [Developer Guide](https://github.com/AY2021S2-CS2103T-W14-3/tp/blob/master/docs/DeveloperGuide.md) section